AlbertoV5/DxTracker-Reaper/README.md

 ![Step1](Guide/step1.gif)

-Step2: Find Speaker Samples (around 10 seconds) in guide track and drag them to their respective Dx tracks.
+Step2: Cut Speaker Samples (around 10 seconds) from guide track (or other sources) and drag them to their respective Dx tracks.

 ![Step2](Guide/step2.gif)